HadrienG2/3photons-julia/Porting_Notes.md

 And no, allowing user-defined indexing conventions is not the answer.
-The only thing this language feature achieves is to make array indexing code almost impossible to write correctly, as devs will work with 1-based arrays most of the time and never test their code against arrays with other indexing bases.
+The only thing this language feature achieves is to make array indexing code almost impossible to write correctly, as devs will work with 1-based arrays 99.9% of the time and never remember to test their code against arrays that use other indexing bases.

-Still on the matter of indexing, it feels strange that arrays are indexed with `Int`, and not by `UInt`, given that Julia does not use negative indexing like e.g. Python does (which is for the best, don't get me wrong).
+Still on the matter of indexing, it also feels strange that arrays are indexed with `Int`, and not by `UInt`, given that Julia does not use negative indexing like e.g. Python does (which is for the best, don't get me wrong).

 It seems to me that this is a sad byproduct of another Julia design decision, which I already lamented above, that made integer literals typed instead of